One Slew Over the Cuckoo’s Nest… and other quippings about Slew Rate

 There’s lots to consider… so you must carefully consider these options before making your choice in designs and/or modifications, otherwise the aging knight in the temple may say of you:

-He probably couldn’t hear too well through that chain-mail cowl anyway, but it’s always best to defer to the judgement of elders when forging a path of discover through a forbidden temple.
+He probably couldn’t hear too well through that chain-mail cowl anyway, but it’s always best to defer to the judgement of elders when forging a path of discovery through a forbidden temple.